 Through the use of cornering mirrors, multiple sides or work envelopes can be guarded which enhance safety and down-time related to mechanical and electrical interlock systems.
 Include a reflectivity loss per mirror (15% for MGM, 10% for TRM) when calculating total scanning distance of light curtain.

-If you are using Auto Blank or Floating Blank options, you may unknowingly create a hole around your machine.
+or Floating Blank options, you may unknowingly create a hole around your machine.
 Do not use mirrors with blanking unless you need blanking on all guarded sides.